Colorado's Travis Hunter 2-3 Weeks Away from Return After Injury, Deion Sanders Says

 Colorado's Travis Hunter 2-3 Weeks Away from Return After Injury, Deion Sanders SaysOctober 3, 2023

-University of Colorado two-way football star Travis Hunter has missed the team's past two games due to injury, but his absence is not likely to end in the near future.
+University of Colorado two-way football star Travis Hunter has missed the team's past two games because of a liver injury, and his absence is not likely to end in the near future.

-Buffaloes head coach Deion Sanders told reporters on Tuesday that Hunter is two to three weeks away from a return and that he would "love" for his star to remain out through Colorado's bye week.
-That would mean Hunter may not return to the lineup until October 28 against UCLA. reportedly could come to an end soon.
+Buffaloes head coach Deion Sanders told reporters Tuesday that Hunter is two to three weeks away from a return and that he would "love" for his star to remain out through Colorado's bye week.
+That would mean Hunter may not return to the lineup until October 28 against UCLA.

-Previously, ESPN's Kyle Bonagura and Adam Rittenberg, Hunter could return "possibly as early as this week" for the Buffaloes' road game against Arizona State.
+Previously, ESPN's Kyle Bonagura and Adam Rittenberg reported that Hunter could return "possibly as early as this week" for the Buffaloes' road game against Arizona State.

 After starring at both wide receiver and cornerback in Colorado's first two games of the season, Hunter suffered a lacerated liver on a late hit by Colorado State safety Henry Blackburn.